Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 --- abstract

-The Static Context Header Compression (SCHC) specification describes generic header compression and fragmentation techniques for LPWAN (Low Power Wide Area Networks) technologies.
+The Static Context Header Compression (SCHC) specification describes generic header compression and fragmentation techniques for Low Power Wide Area Networks (LPWAN) technologies.
 SCHC is a generic mechanism designed for great flexibility so that it can be adapted for any of the LPWAN technologies.

 This document provides the adaptation of SCHC for use in LoRaWAN networks, and